 Employees with a suspected injury due to occupational exposure to lasers shall be treated according to the University Injury Policy.
 Contact the LSO immediately after any potential accident or incident.
-Employees must complete an OJI and should be sent to University Medical Center for treatment.
-Students shall complete a non-employee accident/incident report and be sent to Russell Student Health.
-They should ask for a reference to an ophthalmologist.
-All forms can be accessed via the EHS website at www.bama.ua.edu/~ehs.
+Employees must complete an OJI and should be sent to an ophthalmologist for treatment.
+Notify University Medical Center.
+Students shall complete a non-employee accident/incident report and be sent to an ophthalmologist for treatment.
+Notify Russell Student Health.
+All forms can be accessed via the EHS website at ehs.ua.edu.